Westin St. Francis: Through the Jazz Age

 One of the appeals of the St. Francis was its jazz orchestra, led by a young musician named Art Hickman.
 His band, which in 1914 included Bert Kelly, played in the Rose Room of the hotel, before going on to greater fame at the New York Biltmore Hotel and the roof garden of the New Amsterdam Theatre.
 During his time at the St. Francis, he helped popularize such musicians as Paul Whiteman and Ferde Grofe who, after leaving the St. Francis orchestra, went on to compose the Grand Canyon Suite.

 Part of the fame of the St. Francis was because of its legendary chef, Victor Hirtzler.
 Hirtzler learned to cook in Strasbourg, France, and then cooked for royal courts across Europe.
 According to Hirtzler, he had created a dish for King Carlos I of Portugal, called La Mousse Faisan Lucullus, a mousse of Bavarian pheasant's breast and woodcock flavored with truffles, with a sauce of cognac, Madeira and champagne.
-The dish was so expensive, and the King ate it so frequently, that he bankrupted Portugal twice and was assassinated in 1908, followed by the downfall of Portuguese monarchy in 1910.
-Victor moved to New York, became the Chef of the Waldorf Hotel, and then was persuaded by the manager of the St. Francis, James Woods, to move to San Francisco.
+The dish was so expensive, and the King ate it so frequently, that he bankrupted Portugal twice.
+King Carlos was assassinated in 1908 followed by the downfall of Portuguese monarchy in 1910.
+Hirtzler then moved to New York, became the chef of the Waldorf Hotel, and then was persuaded by the manager of the St. Francis, James Woods, to move to San Francisco.

 In 1916, Hirtzler again cooked a dish which had political consequences.
-The Crocker family were fervent Republicans, and they hosted a dinner at the hotel for Charles Evans Hughes, the Republican candidate for President of the United States, who was locked in a close race with incumbent Woodrow Wilson.
+The Crocker family were fervent Republicans and hosted a dinner at the hotel for Charles Evans Hughes, the Republican candidate for President of the United States, who was locked in a close race with incumbent Woodrow Wilson.
 Twenty minutes before the banquet began, the waiters, who were members of the culinary workers union, went on strike.
 Hughes wondered if the banquet should be canceled, but Hirtzler insisted upon it going ahead, and served the meal himself.
-When the Union learned that Hughes had crossed a picket line and eaten the dinner, they distributed thousands of leaflets denouncing him as anti-union.
+When the union learned that Hughes had crossed a picket line and eaten the dinner, they distributed thousands of leaflets denouncing him as anti-union.
 On election night, Hughes went to bed believing he had won the election.
 The next morning he awoke and learned that he had lost California by only 3,673 votes, and by losing California had lost the election to Wilson.
 The margin of his defeat was less than the turnout of union voters in San Francisco.
 By saving the dinner, Hirtzler had lost the election for Hughes.